autocrypt/autocrypt/doc/level1.rst

 Autocrypt on the given account.

 To solve this problem in a better way, bi-directional communication between the user's different MUAs is required.
+This is possible e.g. via access to a shared IMAP mailbox.
 However, this is out of scope for Level 1.